ravichas/AMPL-Tutorial/data_curation/README.md

 ### DTC

 Visit http://drgutargetcommons.fimm.fi/ and download the whole dataset.
-Here are the first few lines of the dataset
+Here are the first few lines of the dataset:

 ```
 (atomsci) jupyter@ampl-ravi:~/MultipleSourceCurn/DB$ head DTC_data.csv